codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Getting "No resource found that matches given name."

-If you decide to rename any of your ID tags in your XML files, you may get "No resource found that matches given name."
-You will need to do a `Rebuild Project` so that the entire resource files can be regenerated and the build/ directories are fully removed.
+If you are using [multiple layout folders](http://stackoverflow.com/questions/4930398/can-the-android-layout-folder-contain-subfolders) and decide to rename any of your ID tags in your XML files, you may get "No resource found that matches given name."
+There is a current bug in how changes are detected in [nested subfolders](http://stackoverflow.com/a/31187196/961939) so your best option is to not use this approach until the problem is fixed.
+Otherwise, you will need to do a `Rebuild Project` so that the entire resource files can be regenerated and the build/ directories are fully removed.
 Note: `Clean Project` may not work.

 ### Getting "tooling.GradleConnectionException" errors